 Use some royal icing to pipe into the corners if they don’t meet, exactly.

 Then I busted out my Precious.
 (You know… my airbrush.)

 To get the distressed look, I brushed on brown airbrush color, lightly, in the corners and along the trim.

-Learn the art of cake decorating online with master cake artists, an amazing support group, and me…
+Learn the art of cake decorating with step-by-step video tutorials, live sessions with master cake artists, and the greatest support group EVAH at your back,

 Some affiliate links that may be helpful…